 She continued on her way to Tuzla when mid-way, the pain gripped her stomach again.
 She saw a farmstead in the distance advertising restrooms for weary travellers.
 She knocked and waited.
 A woman, her age, appeared on the doorstep.
 She wore a long dirty white skirt and blouse under a black woollen vest.
 She was holding a sick child on her shoulder and a boy of twelve by her side.
 She knew they were Christian Croats by the way they were dressed.
 She held her breath.

-The woman said, ’Yes, there is a room with a meal at 6 o’clock’, and led her upstairs into a scantily furnished room.
+’Yes, there is a room with a meal at six o’clock,’ the woman said, and led her upstairs into a scantily furnished room.

 Muniba sat on a chair and relaxed for the first time after leaving Sarajevo.
 Hot tears burned the rims of her eyes, streamed down her cheeks, tasting salty on her lips.